Commonly Asked Questions

-Your FAFSA information is shared with the colleges and/or career schools you list on the application.
+Your FAFSA information is shared with the colleges you list on the application.
 The financial aid office uses your information to determine how much federal, state, and campus aid you may receive.

 How do I apply for the Cal Grant?

-The expected family contribution - or EFC - is the amount of money the Department of Education says you can reasonably contribute towards your education for the year.
+The Expected Family Contribution - or EFC - is the amount of money the U.S. Department of Education determines you can reasonably contribute towards your education for the year.
 It is the number used to determine your eligibility for financial aid and comes from the information you provided on the FAFSA and on the verification documents.

 My family has had a change in our financial situation that isn't reflected on the FAFSA.
 Is there anything I can do?

 If you or your family has unusual circumstances (such as loss of employment, loss of benefits, death, or divorce), let us know!
-If your family‘s circumstances have changed from the tax year 2012, we may be able to take that into consideration when determining eligibility for aid.
+If your family‘s circumstances have changed from the tax year 2017, we may be able to take that into consideration when determining eligibility for aid.
 You may be asked to document the changes, but we can help you along the way.
 Click HERE for the Parent Income Appeal form or HERE for the Student Income Appeal form.

 How much does it cost to attend Cal Maritime?

-The cost of attendance (COA) is what we estimate it to cost to attend Cal Maritime for the academic year.
-The COA includes tuition and fees, food and housing, books and supplies, and an allowance for living and transportation costs.
+The Cost Of Attendance (COA) is used to estimate the costs to attend Cal Maritime for the academic year.
+The COA includes tuition and fees, food and housing, books and supplies, personal expenses, and transportation costs.